OPTIONS IN SELECTING THE TAX STATUS OF DELAWARE LLCS

 When a new LLC is formed, it will be taxed as a partnership by default if it does not elect to be taxed in a different manner by filing a Form with the Internal Revenue Services.
 As the default, Partnership taxation is the most common form of Delaware LLC taxation.
 Partnership taxation does not subject the LLC to federal taxation on its income or loss.
 Instead, each member is allocated their distributive share of the LLC’s income or loss.
 Each member declares their share on their personal taxes, and pays self-employment tax at their own personal income rate, taking into account the character of the income or loss passed through to the member (owner) (e.g., capital gains taxation rate, etc.).

 Management of an LLC can elect to be taxed under Subchapter C (C-Corp taxation) at the entity level, which is the same manner as a corporation is taxed (unless the corporation elects otherwise), by filing IRS form 8832.
-A C-Corp is considered a seperate entity from its members/owners.
+A C-Corp is considered a separate entity from its members/owners.
 Your LLC taxes may be automatically subject to C-Corp taxation if your business is treated as a “publicly-traded partnership” or “PTP” for tax purposes.

 An LLC electing C-Corp taxation is subject to what is commonly referred to as “double taxation,” meaning the LLC is taxed on its income and loss at the LLC level, and that the members (owners) are also taxed on distributions made by the LLC.
 These Delaware LLC taxes are based on your income at the then-current corporate tax rate (currently 21%).
 Unlike in partnership taxation, the character of the LLC’s income is not passed through in distributions from an LLC to its members.
 Instead, distributions from an LLC electing C-Corp taxation are taxed as ordinary income to the members (owners) or are treated as qualifying dividends (0%, 15%, or 20% depending on the tax bracket of the receiving member) if the distribution qualifies for such treatment.

 However, the members (owners) of an LLC electing C-Corp taxation will have many options for reducing the effect of “double taxation.”
 If taxed as a C-Corp, an LLC in Delaware is able to deduct all business expenses, interest payments, reasonable salaries paid to owners, employee fringe benefits (such as health and disability insurance), and more, thereby lowering the amount of tax owed.
-Additionally, when a Delaware LLC elects C-Corp taxation, they’ll pay lower tax rates on earnings retained for use in improving the company, a benefit that is unique to C-Corp taxation.
+When a Delaware LLC elects C-Corp taxation, they’ll pay lower tax rates on earnings retained for use in improving the company, a benefit that is unique to C-Corp taxation.

 In addition, an entity that elects C-Corp for their LLC tax status can fully deduct state and local income tax and property taxes from its taxable income.
 However, it’s worth keeping in mind that an individual's deductions for state and local income taxes as well as property taxes are capped at $10,000 (or $5,000 for married couples filing separately).
 Therefore, a member loses the full benefit of this deduction if it invests in a pass-through entity, such as an LLC subject to partnership taxation (or S-Corp taxation, discussed below).